JohnOberhauser/Varda-Theme/README.md

 This repository contains:
 - My dot files for my hyprland setup
 - Scripts to set up everything from a fresh arch install
-- Theme implementations for various programs for the Varda theme
+- Theme implementations for various programs

 Some configs will have files ignored by git related to the color scheme / theme.
 The missing files are located in `./setup/themes`.
 I use a script to easily swap out themes.